Project Lifecycle - The Waterfall

 Just like

-, however, they are not suited for every kind of project: they are just a tool for the job.
+Waterfall, however, they are not suited for every kind of project: they are just a tool for the job.
 It is your responsibility to choose the best tool to the job you’re taking.

-If we’re talking about software
+If we’re talking about software, the

-is best represented with the
+feedback loop is best represented with the

-but that’s a topic for future Articles,
+Agile Framework but that’s a topic for future Articles,

 OK?